gla-rad/eNav-Eureka/docker/overview.md

     # Enable parameter encryption
     encrypt.key=${ENAV_CONFIG_ENCRYPTION_KEY}

-As you can see, the the service is called **eureka** and uses the **8761** port when running.
-Also the configuration and the encryption/decryption functionality is available under the **/config/**  path.
+As you can see, the service is called **eureka** and uses the **8761** port when running.
+Also, the configuration and the encryption/decryption functionality is available under the **/config/**  path.
 Basic authentication is used just for this path, so make sure this is made publicly available as security concerns are involved.

 To run the image, along with the aforementioned environment variables, you can use the following command: